 Lima city Peru

 You will arrive at the airport in Lima.
-Someone from South America planet will pick you up from the airport and bring you to your first hotel in Lima or Miraflores.
+Someone from Sap Holidays will pick you up from the airport and bring you to your first hotel in Lima or Miraflores.

 - Hotel and Hostal in Lima

 The city of Lima, also known as the City of Kings, was founded by Francisco Pizarro on January 18, 1535 on the right bank of the Rímac river because of the excellent strategic and geographic conditions of this valley.

 Lima, whose name comes from the Quechua word Rímac, which translated into Spanish means talker, began its rapid growth amidst the testimonies of the mille-nary cultures that developed in the entire area.
 During the Viceroy ship, between the sixteenth and seventeenth century, Lima became the most important and powerful metropolis in Spanish America, and the cultural and commercial center of the region, until the creation of the Viceroy ship of La Plata in the 18th century, which took up the famous mines of Potosí.
 Already in 1 821, following a series of intense political movements, General San Martín proclaimed the independence of Peru.
 Thus the Republican period of the country had begun.
 Today, Lima is a modern city that offers a wide array of attractions which, united to its rich past, provides visitors with a harmonious synthesis of all this historic richness in its many museums, traditional quarters, restaurants, handicrafts galleries and night life.